 Stocks in the Russell 1000 Value Index are sorted based on each metric noted in the graph and then divided into quintiles.
-Then, the market capitalization‑weighted return for each quintile is calculated.
-Our graph isolates the difference in returns between the top and bottom quintiles to capture the relative returns for each factor.
-P/E is the ratio of a stock’s price to the consensus estimate of the issuer’s earnings per share for the next four quarters.
+Then the market capitalization‑weighted return for each quintile is calculated.
+The graph isolates the difference in returns between the top and bottom quintiles to capture the relative returns for each factor.
+P/E is the ratio of a stock’s price to the issuer’s consensus earnings per share estimate for the next four quarters.
 Dividend yield is the most recent dividend payment, annualized and divided by the stock price.
 Beta measures a stock’s volatility relative to a benchmark.
-Here, the benchmark is the Russell 1000 Value Index.
+Here, that benchmark is the Russell 1000 Value Index.
 Lower‑beta stocks exhibit less volatility relative to the benchmark; higher‑beta stocks exhibit more volatility.
-Momentum is a stock’s price performance relative to the Russell 1000 Value Index’s performance over the trailing nine months.
+Momentum is a stock’s price performance relative to the Russell 1000 Value Index over the trailing nine months.

 We believe that these excesses eventually will unwind or at least moderate, potentially to the benefit of our portfolio holdings in cyclical sectors.
 However, we are not trying to call the timing of a turn in the growth‑value performance cycle, especially a sustainable reversion.

 Instead, we remain focused on finding high‑quality companies that we think are trading below their intrinsic value, usually because of some shorter‑term dislocation that our rigorous fundamental research suggests could be resolved with time.
 We are not looking for the cheapest stocks; we are looking for the most compellingly valued names relative to their long‑term prospects.